delaneyj/datastar/code/go/site/static/md/errors/ComputedKeyRequired.md

-# Error: ComputedKeyNotProvided
+# Error: ComputedKeyRequired

 No key was provided to the `data-computed` attribute.
-The `data-computed` attribute must have a key, representing the signal name to create.
+The `data-computed` attribute _must_ have a key, representing the signal name to create.

 Example: